 How do you imagine solo travel?
 Scary?
 Wonderful?
 Thrilling?
 For me it is an amazing, rewarding experience.
 But… It wouldn’t be honest to tell you only the rewards of solo travel.
 It is also challenging.
+It is full of ups and downs.
 It helps you grow.
 And overall, it is worthwhile.

 How do you imagine solo travel?
 Scary?
 Wonderful?
 Thrilling?